couchbase/query/docs/n1ql-preview-model.md

 row does not have a value for a given attribute, that attribute is assigned the special value NULL.

-For illustration, let us use an example data set from a shopping cart application.
+For illustration, we use an example data set from a shopping cart application.
 The data set contains the following artifacts:

 * *Customer* (identity, addresses, payment methods)
-* *Product* (title, code, description, unit price, reviews)
+* *Product* (title, code, description, unit price)
 * *Shopping Cart* (customer, shipping address, payment method, line items)

-Before considering a relational representation of this data set, let us informally summarize the principal relational normal forms.
+Let us review the principal relational normal forms.

 * **First normal form (1NF)** requires that each attribute of every row contain only a single, atomic value.
 An attribute cannot contain